- Form 16: Meaning, Download & Importance for ITR Filing

 Step 12: Fill the necessary details in Additional information section related to IFSC unit (if any) and click on save.

-If you are opting out of new Tax regime this Additional Information panel will be greyed off
+If you are opting out of the new Tax regime this Additional Information panel will be greyed off

-Step 13: Fill the necessary details in Declaration and verification section of the form, and click on save.
+Step 13: Fill the necessary details in the Declaration and verification section of the form, and click on save.

 Step 15: Select the Relevant option from below options to verify the form